 A Survey is more detailed into the condition of the building.
 Some provide a valuation figure, some do not.
 A Building Survey is the most detailed, with the most popular being a Home Buyers report.
 Surveys are often more expensive than Valuation reports, the cost of which may not always be recoverable.
 Taking the right sort of report for the right sort of property is important.
 For example, if you are buying an 18th Century detached house, a building survey may be advisable.
 However, if you are buying a brand new property, it most likely would be overkill.
 We can of course advise on which sort of report is appropriate so pick up the phone and ask us anything you’re not sure about.

-If you would like us to provide you with a Valuation report, please see the below document or pick up the phone and talk to us.
+If you would like us to provide you with a Valuation report, please feel free to give us a call.

 Why you need to evict your tenant